Salem-H/EnjoyTheOutdoorsCapstone2/README.md

 ## Acknowledgements

+- My instructor Kevin E Long for the support throuhout this project.
 - **National Park Service** for providing open data on parks.
-- My instructor Kevin E Long for the support throuhout this project.
 - **sunrise-sunset.org** used to fetch the sunset and sunrise time.
 - **cdnjs.cloudflare.com** for the social media icons.
+- **MDN Web Docs** for form/enctype to upload picture

 ## Contact

-If you have any questions or suggestions, feel free to contact us me [your-email@example.com](salemkassal@gmail.com).
+If you have any questions or suggestions, feel free to contact us me [salemkassal@gmail.com]